Five Points for All Peoples

 How Reformed Theology Is Transforming Africa

 Recently a missionary to our country asked me about my ministry.
-I explained that we are planting a church and have started an extension site of Bethlehem College & Seminary in Cameroon to train gospel ministers.
+I explained that we are planting a church and have started an extension site of Bethlehem College and Seminary in Cameroon to train gospel ministers.
 I mentioned that our seminary program places a major emphasis on teaching the biblical languages and God-centered theology.
 She expressed her surprise.
 She told me that in her ministry they do not teach Cameroonian pastors the biblical languages or theology.
 She said, “With all the problems in the church here, we consider it more important to give pastors practical teachings on ministry.”
 It was sad to hear.

 “No human — American, African, Asian, or European — is so depraved as to resist the saving grace of God in Christ.”